-One of the outcomes of the PDAC annual conference is a review of the mining industry for 2020 which includes an assessment of the most and least prospective jurisdictions to explore and develop resources.
+One of the outcomes of the PDAC annual conferences is a review of the mining industry for which includes an assessment of the most and least prospective jurisdictions to explore and develop resources.
 This review is undertaken by the Fraser Institute an independent Canadian public policy research and educational organisation with offices in Vancouver, Calgary, Toronto, and Montreal and ties to a global network of think-tanks in 87 countries.
 In this study the Fraser Institute indicated that Western Australia is the most attractive global jurisdiction to explore and develop a resource.

 world for mining investment followed by Finland (2nd) and the U.S. state of Nevada

 (3rd), based according to the Annual Survey of Mining Companies.